qdilmac/gcs_gui/README.md

 30/05/2024 -> Added serial read and serial write functionality to the version 2 of the GUI.

+04/06/2024 -> Added network communication by sending data from microcontroller to the dedicated IP.
+Used JSON format to send data.
+Data writing (to control test LEDs) will be added.
+I'm so tired rn >>Finals Week<< :D

 ## TO-DO
 Test or implement communication over a network.
-Eliminate the need for wired serial connection. -> <b>WIP</b>
+Eliminate the need for wired serial connection. -> <b>DONE</b>

 Add face detection to test processed image monitoring -> <b>DONE</b>